-Before breakfast, option to bake bread with the Berber neighbours at their home.
-Take breakfast and sample the bread with local olive oil.
-Then, drive Ait Ben Haddou to the Dades Valley, via Ouarzazate and Skoura.
+Walk in the Ounila Valley after breakfast (optional and at additional cost with a guide – please enquire prior to booking).
+Drive from the locale of Ait Ben Haddou to the Dades Valley, via Ouarzazate and Skoura.
 North-east of Ouarzazate start to follow the Dades River, which charts the self-titled “route of a thousand kasbahs”.
 North of Boumalne Dades, the Dades River winds its way through a lush valley, dotted with ruined kasbahs on vantage points and surrounded by the most unusual rock formations and cliffs.
 The valley becomes ever narrower until the river carves through the spectacular gap of the Dades Gorge.
 Overnight in a traditional guest-house in the Dades Valley.

 Drive Dades Valley to Merzouga, via the Todra Gorge (another striking natural canyon cleaved into the Atlas mountains, by the Todra River).
 Option to stretch the legs and walk.
 After lunch continue to Merzouga, at the end of the sealed road, with the expanse of the Erg Chebbi dunes visible.
 Your driver will drop you at the meeting point with your camel caravan and you will trek on camel back for approx. 1 hour to reach your Deluxe desert camp in time for sunset and home for the night in the dunes.
 Take an evening meal and then enjoy music and song at the campfire.